steve-f-kahn/CV/README.md

 # Steve Kahn

 A communicative and enthusiastic full stack software developer with a year of professional engineering experience.
-A [makers](https://makers.tech/) graduate looking for an oppurtunity to join a fast paced software team making extensive use of exciting tech to solve challenging problems.
+A [makers](https://makers.tech/) graduate looking for an oppurtunity to join a fast paced software team making extensive use of exciting tech to solve challenging problems that I can learn extensively with.

 ## Projects
 | Project            | Overview                                                          | Tech Stack                  |